jpugh001/jpugh001.github.io/node_js_tutorial.md

 The server part is crucial because it:
 - **Handles Requests**: It receives requests from users' browsers (like when someone clicks a link or submits a form).
 - **Processes Data**: It can retrieve or save data to a database based on user interactions.
-- **Sends Responses**: It sends data back to the browser, which can be a complete webpage, an update to part of a page, or just data (like in APIs).
+- **Sends Responses**: It sends data back to the browser, which can be a complete webpage, an update to part of a page, or just data (like in APIs which can be created with express).

 #### When to Use Flask, Spring Boot, or Express?